alefnsc/product-api/README.md

 This will start the Express server and make the API available at http://localhost:3000.

-To run tests you can run:
+To perform tests you can run:

 ```bash
 npm test